wagga40/Zircolite/Readme.md

 ```

-For example, the **Sysmon** ruleset available in the `rules` directory only use the following channels (names have been shortened) : Sysmon, Security, System, Powershell, Defender, AppLocker, DriverFrameworks, Application, NTLM, DNS, MSexchange, WMI-activity, TaskScheduler.
+For example, the **Sysmon** ruleset available in the `rules` directory only use the following channels (names have been shortened) : *Sysmon, Security, System, Powershell, Defender, AppLocker, DriverFrameworks, Application, NTLM, DNS, MSexchange, WMI-activity, TaskScheduler*.
 So if you use the sysmon ruleset with the following rules, you should speed up `Zircolite`execution :

 ```shell
 python3 zircolite.py --evtx logs/ --ruleset rules/rules_windows_sysmon.json \